-- Check to be sure there are no protrusions such as nail or screw heads in the floor's surface.
+Check to be sure there are no protrusions such as nail or screw heads on the floor's surface.

 Allow the tiles and mortar to set overnight, then use your pliers to extract the spacers from between the tiles, being careful to avoid loosening any of the tiles.
 Use a putty knife to remove any thin-set that remains between the tiles.

-- When mixed properly, the grout should have the consistency similar to that the mortar had.
+When mixed properly, the grout should have a consistency similar to that the mortar had.